 We don’t really have to explain the role of liquid smoke, do we?
 A little goes a long way.
-We really like Stubb’s Hickory Liquid Smoke, available online in the UK at The Vegan Kind Supermarket.
+We really like Stubb’s Hickory Liquid Smoke, which is also available online in the UK at The Vegan Kind Supermarket

 Just a tiny bit of maple syrup makes sure that there is just the right amount of caramelisation going on that you normally get when frying up some bacon.
 It also balances the whole flavour profile of our vegan tofu bacon.

 To complete the marinade we add some black pepper and finely ground rosemary.
 The rosemary with it’s pine aroma elevates the smoky flavour of the tofu bacon to another level, making it even more woody.

 Now that you know what you need - let’s make some vegan bacon, shall we?

 Full recipe below, but here's a visual overview!

 Step 1 - Cut the tofu into thin slices.
 The thinner, the crispier!

 Step 2 - Soak the tofu in the marinade for at least 15 minutes, or overnight in the fridge.

 Step 3 - Fry the tofu in some oil until both sides are golden brown.

 Step 4 - Pour on the remaining marinade, coating the fried tofu stripes.